 Overview

-Pycom Radio Controller is a python application that communicates to the IC-9700 via a USB serial cable using the CI-V protocol.
+Pycom Radio Controller is a python application that communicates to the IC-9700 via your network or via a USB serial cable using the CI-V protocol.
 It is capable of completely controlling the radio with few exceptions.
-Using tools like remote desktop enables the radio to be controlled via an Internet connection.
 Built into the software is:

 - A main display panel